-In the last lesson, we have built, using an entity-relationship modeling process, the sketch of a conceptual model for our data.
-In this lesson, we will see how to translate that sketch into a working Grakn schema.
+In the last lesson, we sketched up a conceptual model for our data, using an entity-relationship modelling process.
+In this lesson we will see how to translate that sketch into a working Grakn schema.
 As you will see, the whole thing will be quite straightforward.

-The first thing you need to know is that every concept in a Grakn schema is part of a hierarchy; this allows a lot more power in your model, and it is one of the thing that separates Grakn from a property graph or a traditional relational database (Object Relational Database Management Systems also have this feature, but it comes with a lot of added weight).
+The first thing you need to know is that every concept in a Grakn schema is part of a hierarchy; a very powerful concept, that is one of the things that separates Grakn from a property graph or a traditional relational database (Object Relational Database Management Systems also have this feature, but it comes with a lot of added weight).

-Grakn hierarchies are tree-like structure, this means that every concept you add to your schema must have a direct superconcept and it cannot have more than one.
+Grakn hierarchies are tree-like structures, this means that every concept you add to your schema must have a direct superconcept.
+It cannot have more than one.

 For example, we could say that

 As a general rule, the lower you get into the hierarchy concepts become more specialised.
 You can say that a concept in your schema is “a kind of” its direct superconcept.
 In the example above,

 animal.
 This has several natural consequences, but for the moment let us focus on two of them: